team4470programming/Instructions/README.md

 {

-  1) You are split into TWO groupd, one group is working on the FMS, the other group is starting to learn C
+  1) You are split into TWO groups, one group is working on the FMS, the other group is starting to learn C

   if(you are working on the FMS)